rhashimoto/browser-test-echo/README.md

 ## Usage
 How to run browser tests from Jest in your project:

-* Install this package as a dependency.
+* Install this package as a dev dependency, plus:
+   * jest
+   * jest-environment-node
+   * puppeteer
+   * @web/dev-server

 * Copy the test scripts -
 jest-setup.cjs, jest-teardown.cjs, and jest-environment.cjs -